mimicji/GAINS/firmware.md

 	- Combines user-mode emulation and system-mode emulation to fuzz the firmware.
 Enter the user-mode (host machine kernel) when encountering predefined fuzzing points
 	- Based on the Firmadyne to emulate the firmware and AFL to fuzz

-5. Song, Dokyung, et al. "Periscope: An effective probing and fuzzing framework for the hardware-os boundary."
+5. Song, Dokyung, et al. "**Periscope**: An effective probing and fuzzing framework for the hardware-os boundary."
 NDSS.
 2019.
 	- Passively monitor and log traffic between device drivers and their corresponding hardware, or mutate the data stream on-the-fly using a fuzzing component, PERIFUZZ, thus mimicking an active adversarial attack.

 ## Emulate non-Linux-based (bare-metal) IoT device